Kometa-Team/Kometa/docs/files/overview.md

 ### Item Metadata Updates

-[Item Updates](item_updates.md) are attributes placed at the top level of the definition that tells PMM Metadata Changes for every item found in the Collection/Playlist.
+[Item Updates](item_updates.md) are attributes placed at the top level of the definition that tells Kometa Metadata Changes for every item found in the Collection/Playlist.

 ???+ example "Item Metadata Update Example"